sculab/GeneMiner2/manual/EN_US/readme_detailed.md

 **Open**: Opens the output directory in Windows Explorer.

 **Change**: Select the folder where results will be saved.

 **Note:** The folder for saving results may be repeatedly emptied during operation, so be sure not to choose a folder containing important files.
 It is recommended to create a new folder for output with each analysis.
 If the same output folder is selected to continue previous analyses, opt not to clear the folder in subsequent analyses.

-**Threads**: A maximum of the computer's logical processors minus two.
-Threads can be decided based on the individual's computer cores.
+**Threads**: The number of threads is set to the total number of logical processors minus two by default.
+Users can adjust the thread count based on the number of available CPU cores on their machine.

-# Software Annotion

 ## References Column Descriptions: